bluefroguk1/empire-dump/content/Wiki/World Design/Officers of the Law.md

 ### Head of Constabulary
 The Head of Constabulary has oversight of militia cases and responsibility for ensuring they progress in a satisfactory manner.
 They are expected to liaise with warrant officers, magistrates and others so that cases progress and remedial action can be taken if not.
 ### Head of Intelligence
-The Head of Intelligence is responsible for cultivation of informants and contacts, and general gathering of relevant intelligence.
+The Head of Intelligence is responsible for cultivation of informants and contacts, and [[General|general]] gathering of relevant intelligence.
 They must sort the useful intelligence from the noise, and then share valuable information appropriately with the militia and magistrates.
 ## Rewards for exemplary service
 Historically members of the [[Anvil]] militia were usually only paid reasonable expenses, with occasional other rewards at the discretion of the investigating magistrate.
 However a new rewards system for militia who distinguish themselves has recently been introduced.
 This is currently in trial but broadly works as follows:
 * the magistrates will provide a fund each summit from which to make awards payments (currently expected to be five thrones)